IamParadoxdotexe/semantic-commits/README.md

 npm run prepare
 ```

 If you use either the `commit-msg` or `post-commit` hook in other ways, the required scripts for `semantic-commits` will be appended to the end of the current hook files.
-Although, if your current hooks do not use an `sh` shell (ex. `#!/bin/sh`), installation will fail.
+Although, if your current hooks do not use an `sh` shell (ex. `#!/bin/sh`), the installation will fail.

 ## Custom Usage

-For custom Git hook implementations, the `semantic-commits commit-msg` and `semantic-commits post-commit` commands are available for invocation.
+For custom Git hook implementations, the `semantic-commits commit-msg [commit message path] (default: .git/COMMIT_EDITMSG)` and `semantic-commits post-commit` commands are available for invocation.

 # Configuration